AfshinLab/BLR/doc/platforms.rst

 :Barcodes:
     10x Genomics uses a barcode library of 16 base sequences.
 GemCode libraries have maximum of 737 thousand sequences while the Chromium Genome has about 4 million.
 :Preprocessing:
-    Barcode need to be extracted from read 1 and error-corrected using a whitelist (Download from `here <https://github.com/10XGenomics/supernova/tree/master/tenkit/lib/python/tenkit/barcodes>`__).
+    Barcodes need to be extracted from read 1 and error-corrected using a whitelist (Download from `here <https://github .com/10XGenomics/supernova/tree/master/tenkit/lib/python/tenkit/barcodes>`__).
 Reads are trimmed and the corrected barcode appended to the header.
 Preprocessing uses the `ema <https://github.com/arshajii/ema>`__ ``count`` and ``preproc`` tools.
-:Required input files:
+:Additional input files:
-    Read1 FASTQ,
-    Read2 FASTQ,
-    Barcode whitelist
+    TXT with valid barcode sequences, parameter ``barcode_whitelist`` in configs.

 stLFR